Hochopepper/SwordToShield/Character_Creation/Backgrounds.md

 grants you little more than roleplay quirks as no one culture is greater than any other in regards to statistical power.

+## languages
+You begin with knowledge of common and one language of your choice, or two languages of your choice.

 # Social Standings
 Some GMs may not allow you to take a social standing above gentry.